-Angela holds her one-year-old son in her arms, he is slowly falling asleep in the Timor-Leste heat.
-As a single mother, Angela is the sole provider and carer for her son and would do absolutely anything to take care of him.
+As a single mother, Angela is the sole provider and carer for her son and will do absolutely everything to take care of him.

-To provide for her son, Angela started to sell bananas in her local markets.
+To provide food and education for her son, Angela previously sold bananas in her local market.

-Living in such a rural area of Timor-Leste, the roads to her village are difficult to drive or even cycle along.
-It is easier for Angela to walk and carry the bananas with her, although this takes longer.
+In her rural town, the roads are difficult to drive and cycle along, it is easier for Angela to walk and carry the bananas with her, although this takes longer.

-When she heard that there was an ADRA project coming to her community, she jumped at the opportunity to get involved.
-ADRA’s Farmers to Market project helps farmers like Angela learn new skills and strengthen their income.
+When Angela heard that there was an ADRA project coming to her community, she jumped at the opportunity to get involved.

 Through the project, Angela received a farming kit with ginger to plant.
 To start, she received six bags of ginger to plant.
 From her first harvest she produced over 60 bags of ginger!
 Her farming has multiplied ten-fold.